sherpa/sherpa/docs/developer/index.rst

   pytest sherpa/astro/ui/tests/test_astro_ui.py

 Once everything looks good, you can do a final run of the entire test suite.
-A second option useful for develoment is ``--pdb`` which drops into the `interactive Python debugger <https://docs.python.org/3/library/pdb.html>`_ when a test fails so that you can move up and down the stack and inspect the value of individual variables.
+A second option useful for development is ``--pdb`` which drops into the `interactive Python debugger <https://docs.python.org/3/library/pdb.html>`_ when a test fails so that you can move up and down the stack and inspect the value of individual variables.